 It is appropriate that a review application may be made by the OEP and we note the bespoke procedure which is provided under clause 35 for an environmental review.
-An environmental review is only possible where a decision notice has been issued by the OEP to the public authority (clause 35(1)) and does not appear to be a process open to the public at large.
+An environmental review is only possible where a decision notice has been issued by the OEP to the public authority (clause 35(1)) and is not a process open to the public at large.
 We consider that provision should be made for the public to prompt a review to ensure swift action can be taken where necessary and to ensure access to justice on environmental matters.
 We note that the Upper Tribunal is to apply 'judicial review principles' (clause 35(5)) which would appear to restrict the scope of the review.
-The effect of the statement of non-compliance (clause 35(6)) is unclear and we note the restrictions on the remedies which can be granted by the Upper Tribunal (clause 35(8)).
+The effect of the statement of non-compliance (clause 35(6)) is unclear.
 In order for the process to be meaningful, the Upper Tribunal must have the authority to grant effective remedies.